content last updated 9-17-2020

-- Your XARTS Labs account includes an XARTS Network Drive.
+- Lab users with full lab access have an XARTS Network Drive.
 You can save documents in this network drive while working in the labs, and because it's stored on the XARTS server, you can access it no matter which lab computer you log into — in any XARTS lab.

 - However, you are responsible for backing up your files so that you can recover them in the event of user error, hardware failure, or other catastrophe.

-- Click here to learn more about your XARTS Network Drive.
+- Learn more about your XARTS Network Drive

 HOME FOLDERS ON LAB COMPUTERS

-- However, you are responsible for backing up those files so that you can recover them in the event of theft, hardware failure, or other catastrophe.
+- Your files are your responsibility.
+Always back up your files so that you can recover them in the event of human error, theft, hardware failure, or other catastrophe.